WPC-Systems-Ltd/WPC_Python_driver_release/Examples/Console/WifiDAQE3A/System/README.md

 In order to use API correctly, please refer [documentation](https://wpc-systems-ltd.github.io/WPC_Python_driver_release/).

-If you want to build your own application, try to use this as a basic template, then add your own code.
+If you want to build your own system application, try to use this as a basic template, then add your own code.

 ## How to use this example